 Winemakers Tony and Wendy have spent over 20 years restoring Pindarie’s original farm buildings.
 Today, the cellar doors offer a fantastic 360-degree view of the vineyard that goes very well with the handcrafted wines including Shiraz, Tempranillo and Cabernet Sauvignon.

 The cellar door’s Grain Store offers seasonal lunches made from local produce.
 Enjoy a range of delicious handmade pies, seasonal platters, beverages, cheeses, and much more!

 Four generations of the Pfeiffer family have dedicated their lives to growing grapes of the highest quality.
-Established in 1999 by third-generation brothers Chris and Martin, Whistler Wines produces seven varieties of estate grown wines including Shiraz, Merlot, cabernet sauvignon, Riesling, and more.
+Established in 1999 by third-generation brothers Chris and Martin, Whistler Wines produces seven varieties of estate-grown wines including Shiraz, Merlot, cabernet sauvignon, Riesling, and more.

-Experience some of these amazing wines at the cellar door along with cheese platters.
+Experience some of these fantastic wines at the cellar door along with cheese platters.
 The winery is also famous for holding food and wine events featuring local artists and food producers.
 Wine, food, and music create the perfect atmosphere for a good time.

 Founded in 1976 by Ralph Jones, Kellermeister is a family-run winery, owned and operated by the Pierce family who acquired the business in 2012.
 Today, the winery is rated in the top 7% of Australian producers by wine critic James Halliday.